Show All Answers

 By eliminating these important elements in the federal law, State law made it easier for plaintiffs to sue and prevail.
 Not a single jurisdiction has prevailed in litigation under the CVRA; several jurisdictions have paid millions in out-of-court settlements and all challenged jurisdictions have transitioned from at-large elections.

 On October 31, 2017, the City of Lodi received a letter of complaint from the Mexican-American Legal Defense and Education Fund (MALDEF) alleging that the City of Lodi is in violation of the CVRA and must convert to a by-district election.
-Based on this threat of litigation, the City Council is proposing to transition from at-large to by-district elections to mitigate costs associated with potential legal challenges under the CVRA.
+Based on this threat of litigation, the City Council transitioned from at-large to by-district elections to mitigate costs associated with potential legal challenges under the CVRA.

-The City will be conducting a number of meetings and public hearings over the next few months to gather community input from residents.
-Public participation is strongly encouraged.
-Draft maps will be drawn by a demographer based on community input.
+The City conducted a number of meetings and public hearings to gather community input from residents.
+Public participation is always strongly encouraged for such a transition.
+Draft maps were drawn by a demographer based on community input.

-At the end of the process, after all public input is received and considered, the City Council will select a final map and adopt an ordinance establishing a by-district election system.
+At the end of the process, after all public input was received and considered, the City Council selected a final map (PDF) and adopted an ordinance (PDF) establishing a by-district election system.

 In accordance with applicable law, districts must: